-Once the conversion cycle is concluded, the LTC2495 can be written to and then read from using the repeated START (Sr) command.
+Once the conversion cycle is concluded, the LTC2497 can be written to and then read from using the Repeated Start (Sr) command.

-Figure 8 shows a cycle which begins with a data write, a repeated START, followed by a read and concluded with a STOP command.
-The following conversion begins after all 24 bits are read out of the device or after a STOP command.
+Figure 6 shows a cycle which begins with a data Write, a repeated Start, followed by a Read and concluded with a Stop command.
+The following conversion begins after all 24 bits are read out of the device or after a Stop command.
 The following conversion will be performed using the newly programmed data.
-In cases where the same speed (1x/2x mode), rejection frequency (50Hz, 60Hz, 50Hz and 60Hz) and gain is used but the channel is changed, a STOP or repeated START may be issued after the first byte (channel selection data) is written into the device.